cigroup-ol/metaopt/docs/index.rst

 By default, MetaOpt minimizes objective functions and using `minimize` is only required to give the return value a descriptive name.

-To also give parameters more descriptive names, the ``title`` option supported by all parameter decorators can be used.
+To also give parameters more descriptive names, the ``title`` is supported by all parameter decorators.
 The title will be displayed instead of the name whenever its parameter or argument is shown to the user.

 .. code-block:: python